UCLComputerScience/COMP0016_2020_21_Team22/README.md

 Replace the value of the CONNECTION_STRING variable with the device connection string you made a note of earlier.
 Then save your changes to SimulatedDevice2.py.

+Run the script on Raspberry Pi to start sending data to the IoT Hub

 ### Create a storage account in Azure:

 More info on this here: